Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Overview of the remaining sections

-For $q=p$ a prime not congruent to $\pm 1\,\text{mod}\,2d$, we are able to prove that the $\Phi$ reductions of $\cP_x(\oZ,d)\,\text{mod}\,\fp$ generate all but perhaps the smallest degree polynomials that are expected to be in $\cP(\bF_p)$.
+For $q=p$ a prime not congruent to $\pm 1\,\text{mod}\,2d$, we are able to prove that the $\Phi$ reductions of $\cP_{\!x}(\oZ,d)\,\text{mod}\,\fp$ generate all but perhaps the smallest degree polynomials that are expected to be in $\cP(\bF_p)$.
 This is Corollary \ref{cor:found_em}, the culmination of all the work in Sections \ref{sec:5} and \ref{sec:6}. ``Filling out" the rest of $\cP(\bF_p)$ so that it matches what Theorem \ref{thm:P^perp} predicts is a computational task that we approach from two angles.
-First, in Section \ref{sec:7} we include a few polynomials of the form $\Phi((x^{p+1}-x^2)y^{2n})$.
-Since we only need such polynomials when $n$ is small (at most $4$ for generic $\kappa$), it is not too hard to find a complete formula for the $\Phi$ reductions.
-Second, in Section \ref{sec:8}, we use computer assistance to compute the reductions of the smallest polynomials in $\cP_x(\oZ,d)$ and check that they span the expected space (Algorithm \ref{alg}).
-Working over $\oZ$ and projecting onto residue fields is the only way to fill out $\cP(\bF_p)$ for all $p\not\equiv\pm 1\,\text{mod}\,d$ simultaneously.
-That is the purpose of considering $\cP_x(\oZ,d)$.
+First, in Section \ref{sec:7} we add polynomials of the form $\Phi((x^{p+1}-x^2)y^{2n})$ into $\cP(\bF_p)$.
+We only need a few of them, namely $n=1,2,3,4$ for generic $\kappa$, and it is not too hard to find a complete formula for the $\Phi$ reductions when $n$ is small.
+Second, in Section \ref{sec:8}, we use computer assistance to compute the reductions of the smallest polynomials in $\cP_{\!x}(\oZ,d)$ and check that they span the expected space (see Algorithm \ref{alg}).
+Working over $\oZ$ and projecting onto residue fields is the only way to fill out $\cP(\bF_p)$ for all $p\not\equiv\pm 1\,\text{mod}\,2d$ simultaneously.
+That is the purpose of considering $\cP_{\!x}(\oZ,d)$.